ansible-collections/amazon.aws/docs/community.aws.ec2_lc.rst

           iops: 3000
           delete_on_termination: true

-    # create a launch configuration to omit the /dev/sdf EBS device that is included in the AMI image
+    - name: create a launch configuration to omit the /dev/sdf EBS device that is included in the AMI image community.aws.ec2_lc:

-    - ec2_lc:
         name: special
         image_id: ami-XXX
         key_name: default